moveit/moveit2/moveit_ros/moveit_servo/doc/servo_tutorial.md

 1) A URDF for your robot
 2) A SRDF for your robot
 3) A controller that can accept joint positions or velocities from a ROS topic
+4) Joint encoders that provide rapid and accurate joint position feedback.

-Because the kinematics are handled by the core parts of `moveit`, it is reccomended that you have a valid `moveit_config` package for your robot and you can run the demo launch file included with it.
+Because the kinematics are handled by the core parts of `moveit`, it is recommended that you have a valid `moveit_config` package for your robot and you can run the demo launch file included with it.

 #### A note on controllers
 As of now, there is no [ros2_controls controller](https://github.com/ros-controls/ros2_controllers) that can work with `moveit_servo`.
 ROS1 controllers that worked include `position_controllers/JointGroupPositionControllers` and `velocity_controllers/JointGroupVelocityControllers`.